At Agave Lab we have always strongly favored raw intelligence, energy, and adaptability over experience when deciding which founders to back.

 - Use metrics to guide decision-making.
 In the startup world, there are times to “trust your gut.”
 But most of the time, the numbers do the talking.
 This year, our portfolio companies tightened up their metrics tracking to make better-informed decisions.
 As one founder said, “We needed a way to detect when we needed to change; to see what was and wasn’t working.
 And we realized that we needed to respond more quickly to what the numbers were saying.”

 - Balance ambition with realistic goals.
 “Before going to market, we developed conservative sales projections to keep expectations realistic.
 But after our first few months on the market, we were consistently exceeding our sales goals.
-We realized that we needed to be more ambitious and have since re-strategized and sales and marketing efforts.”
+We realized that we needed to be more ambitious and have since re-strategized our sales and marketing efforts.”

 - Master your story.
 “When we started fundraising, it was really hard.
 Some investors didn’t pay attention at all to the pitch.
 So I practiced my pitch tons of times, tweaking the story every time.
 I started to observe what resonated with investors, what made their eyes light up.”